jedoyt/NBA_MVP_Prediction_Model/README.md

 Before running the `datasetFactory.py`, it's best to read and test the codes from the notebook for complete familiarization.
 Open this first `NBA MVP Prediction Model - Notes.ipynb` using the Jupyter Notebook.

-This notebook contains these 4 major parts:
+This notebook eleborates these 4 major steps:

 ## 1. Webscraping for Data